Spring has arrived, but is your pond ready?

 Why is this so critical?
 It's critical, because your fish's immunity is still compromised from winter.
 If you start churning up the pond too early, they don't have the strength to fight off bad bacteria and parasites that are already in full swing.
 Gentle, is the name of the game!

 You can hang your pump from the side of the pond, no deeper than 1-2 feet.
 Bring the hose up to the filter, and return the water via a hose to the top of the pond.
 Not down a waterfall where that will cool the water off.
-This is also the perfect time to add your AquaSphere and Blast to the pond.
-Not sure what that is?
-Check the articles page and/or call us.
-We use them, and many of our customers swear by them, for keeping the pond beautiful all season.
-If you left an AquaSphere ball in your pond over winter, pull it out and replace it now.
+This is also the perfect time to add your spring treatments, such as; MicrobeLift Spring Summer cleaner or our personal favorite (we speceial order these in) PondForce Cold Water Block's.
+Incidentally, we use these blocks ALL season, as they're effective in all temperature ranges.

 4) Salt you water.
 Why do we salt fish ponds in the spring?
 The reason is very simple.
 Most fish parasites are susceptible to salt in the water.
 As soon as the water warms, even slightly, the parasites get moving.
 So while your fish are stressed from winter and laying on the bottom, they are getting chewed on by bugs.
 Not only that, but the bad bacteria that resides in every body of water, are also getting active.
 So while the parasites are nibbling, they are opening up the mucus coat on your fish.
 That's bad, because the mucus coat is your fish's protector against the bad stuff.
 That's how and why your fish get ulcers and Dropsy.
 Dropsy is a bacterial infection, usually brought on by parasites.
 They bloat up and resemble a pinecone.
 Salt helps with this, in several ways.
 1) Salt kills off the bad bugs.
 2) Salt kills off the bad bacteria.
 3) Salt helps your fish through stressful situations, like temperature fluctuations.

 What kind of salt will do?
 The salt needs to be pure, no YPS (yellow prussiate of soda) and no resins.
 Some water softener salts are okay, but you really need to be sure.
 You can usually Google the MSDS sheet and see the ingredients there.
-Typically, if it's 98% pure, you're okay.
 If you're not sure, call us first.
 We can tell you what we are using and we usually have some in stock.
+(We are using Windsor Pool salt, its 100% pure BUT their water softener salt has resins and is toxic..DO NOT USE IT!)
+Read that bag..very carefully..then read it again!
+Be sure

 The formula is �length X width X depth X 7.5 = US gallons.
 So a pond 10 feet by 12 feet by 3 feet deep is (10'X12'X3'X7.5=2700 US gal) Adding the salt isn't complicated.
 Just dump it in.
 It will dissolve on its own; just don't dump it where the fish are laying.
 If they lay in it, it can burn their bellies, and we don't want that.